Mmmx09/Model-training---DOHMH-New-York-City-Restaurants-inspection-result/README.md

 * **Cleaning:** Using the `Processe_df` function to fill the missing values.

 ### 2. Exploratory Data Analysis (EDA)
-* Analyzed the distribution of inspection grades across different NYC boroughs.
+* Grade & Score Analysis: Show the distribution of scores and how this distribution corresponds to the A/B/C grades in reality.
-* Investigated correlations between specific cuisine types and violation rates.
+* Cuisine Risk Analysis: Identify which cuisines generally have poorer hygiene conditions and which ones are the best.
+* Feature Correlation Heatmap

 ### 3. Add feature values
-In the first round of random forest model training, I found that the value of **$R^2$** was stuck at around 0.5 and could not be improved (There is even the problem of overfitting.).
+In the first round of random forest model training, I found that the value of **$R^2$** was stuck at around 0.5 and could not be improved (There is even the problem of overfitting).

 <img src="images/first round random forest model result.png" width="200" alt="result Chart">